 Why Boise State?

-Boise State Anthropology is a regional hub for evolutionary anthropology where students pursue original research in archaeology, biological anthropology, and human behavioral ecology.
+The Department of Anthropology at Boise State is a regional hub for evolutionary anthropology where students pursue original research in archaeology, biological anthropology, and human behavioral ecology.

-Financial support opportunities include: Graduate Teaching Assistantships that cover in-state tuition, out-of-state tuition waiver, health insurance and competitive stipends; WICHE in-state tuition rates; scholarships, including the Schaertl Archaeology Scholarship in archaeology; and part-time, hourly employment in research and teaching.
+Financial support opportunities include Graduate Teaching Assistantships that cover in-state tuition, out-of-state tuition waivers, health insurance, and competitive stipends; WICHE in-state tuition rates; scholarships, including the Schaertly Archaeology Scholarship in Archaeology; and part-time, hourly employment in research and teaching.
 Our research infrastructure includes laboratory facilities, dedicated computing, and a Center for Applied Archaeological Sciences.

 Our graduates are employed across the country in the federal sector as cultural resource managers, as experts in non-governmental organizations worldwide, as instructors in higher education, and in private industry.